RAG

 How FutureAGI Handles Parent-Document Retrievers

-FutureAGI’s approach is to score the child hit and parent context separately.
+FutureAGI’s approach is to score the child hit and parent context separately on /platform/evaluate.
 In a FutureAGI eval run, traceAI-langchain or traceAI-llamaindex captures retriever spans with app fields such as retrieval.documents, retrieval.child_chunk_id, retrieval.parent_document_id, and parent token count.
 The eval dataset stores the user query, returned child chunk, returned parent passage, generated answer, and source metadata.
 ChunkAttribution checks whether the answer referenced retrieved evidence.
 ContextRelevance checks whether the returned parent context was useful for the query, and ChunkUtilization helps flag parents that were mostly unused.

 Example: a support knowledge base indexes 200-token child chunks but returns the full policy subsection.
 After a release, FutureAGI shows ChunkAttribution pass-rate steady at 94%, while ContextRelevance on parent passages drops from 0.86 to 0.62 for billing questions and prompt tokens rise 41%.
 The engineer opens failed traces, sees a child match under “trial refunds” returning the entire billing chapter, and changes the parent boundary to the nearest H3 section.
 They then rerun the regression eval and set an alert when parent-token p95 or relevance fail-rate crosses threshold.